sailfishos-mirror/wayland-protocols/README.md

   the interfaces to 1.
 - Remove all of the `since` attributes.

-## Backward incompatible protocol changes for staging protocols
+## Backward incompatible protocol changes

-While not preferred, a protocol may at any stage, especially during the staging phase, see backward incompatible changes.
+Protocols shall try to avoid backwards incompatible protocol changes during the staging and stable phases.

 Assuming a backward incompatible change is needed, the procedure for how to do so is the following: